Troy (film): Box office

-Critical reception
+Critical response

-On Rotten Tomatoes, Troy holds an approval rating of 54% based on 229 reviews, with an average rating of 6.00/10.
-The site's critics consensus reads, "A brawny, entertaining spectacle, but lacking emotional resonance."
+On Rotten Tomatoes, Troy holds an approval rating of 53% based on 229 reviews, with an average rating of 6.00/10.
+The site's critics consensus reads: "A brawny, entertaining spectacle, but lacking emotional resonance."
 On Metacritic, the film has a weighted average score of 56 out of 100, based on 43 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

-Roger Ebert rated the film two out of four stars, saying "Pitt is modern, nuanced, introspective; he brings complexity to a role where it is not required."
+Roger Ebert rated the film two out of four stars, saying: "Pitt is modern, nuanced, introspective; he brings complexity to a role where it is not required."
 IGN critics Christopher Monfette and Cindy White praised the director's cut as superior to the early version, evaluating it with eight stars out of ten.

 Peter O'Toole, who played Priam, spoke negatively of the film during an appearance at the Savannah Film Festival, stating he walked out of the film fifteen minutes into a screening, and criticized the director, slamming him as "a clown".
-Years later, Brad Pitt expressed disappointment with the film saying, "I had to do Troy because [...]
+Years later, Brad Pitt expressed disappointment with the film, saying: "I had to do Troy because [...]
 I pulled out of another movie and then had to do something for the studio.
 So I was put in Troy.
 It wasn't painful, but I realized that the way that movie was being told was not how I wanted it to be.
 I made my own mistakes in it.
 What am I trying to say about Troy?
 I could not get out of the middle of the frame.
 It was driving me crazy.
 I'd become spoiled working with David Fincher.
 It's no slight on Wolfgang Petersen.
 Das Boot is one of the all-time great films.
 But somewhere in it, Troy became a commercial kind of thing.
 Every shot was like, 'Here's the hero!'
 There was no mystery."

+Some have criticized screenwriter David Benioff, who later became one of the creators of the fantasy TV series Game of Thrones, for taking on too much material by covering the complete and lengthy chronology of the Trojan War, but he said he was aware of this challenge.
+He is quoted addressing this in an article by actor David Goldsmith in the journal Creative Screenwriting: "The script covers the Trojan War in its entirety, whereas Iliad is only one fragment of it.
+I didn't want to have little titles saying, 'Flash forward nine years.'
+It would have made it more faithful to the source material, but it wouldn't have been effective for the movie.
+I always followed the route that I thought was better for the movie; if that meant that I was cheating on Homer then so be it."